|

 will crack behind other liners, even if you could effectively repair the one at

-fault If you are undecided about where the problem actually is,
+If you are undecided about where the problem actually is,

 then the next job would be to remove the heads if you see nothing then suspect